Elico-Corp/openerp-7.0/gap_analysis/README.rst

 This module provides the necessary tools to create and manage your gap-analysis.Once the Gap Analysis set as Done, you can generate a new project with all the task from the Gap Analysis.

+As of version 8 a new approach has been taken with the following project: `Business Requirements <https://github.com/OCA/business-requirement/>`_

 Bug Tracker
 ===========